huebschwerlen/fullStackExercises/hw3/README.md

 1) go to https://ancient-eyrie-20150.herokuapp.com/catalog   to see completed, deployed app tutorial
     * for some reason I had to create a different repo in my main github to deploy this site : to see that repo with the deployed version visit:                           https://github.com/huebschwerlen/express-locallibrary-tutorial

-2) and/or navigate into directory express-locallibrary-tutorial-main in hw3 folder (this should be identical(or near) to the other repo above).
+2) and/or, in your terminal, navigate into directory express-locallibrary-tutorial-main in hw3 folder (this should be identical(or near) to the other repo above).
-3) run a npm install
+3) run: npm install   in the terminal
 4) enter: npm run start    into your terminal
 5) you should be able to now navigate to http://localhost:3000/catalog and navigate through the site .....here are some routes to try:   https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/routes#Testing_the_routes